 ThoughtSpot and Salesforce Integration

-Integrating ThoughtSpot with Salesforce enables users to access analytics directly within their Salesforce environment.
-By embedding ThoughtSpot content, organizations can deliver data-driven insights where your end users work, enhancing decision-making and efficiency.
-This guide explores the various embedding options, including the Visual Embed SDK and non-SDK approaches, and discusses key recommendations for authentication, customization/branding, and embedding in mobile apps.
+Integrating ThoughtSpot with Salesforce enables users to access analytics directly within Salesforce.
+By embedding ThoughtSpot content, organizations can deliver data-driven insights where their end users work, enhancing decision-making and efficiency.

 Embeddable objects🔗

-• Search - A self-service interface that allows users to perform searches on data and build visualizations
+• Search - A self-service interface that allows users to perform searches on data and build visualizations.

-• Answers - Individual visualizations generated and saved from user search queries
+• Answers - Individual visualizations generated and saved from user search queries.

-• Liveboards - Interactive dashboards that contain one or more visualizations (Answers)
+• Liveboards - Interactive dashboards that contain one or more visualizations (Answers).

 Embedding methods🔗

-• Embedding with Visual Embed SDK
+Custom LWC with Visual Embed SDK

 Key considerations🔗